Get the best toys for 4 year olds. Find educational toys, STEM toyafs, creative toys, and more that your preschooler will love!

 And it is good to note that my girls loved the trains as much as Brayden.
 You can add trains, toy food, aprons, new Little People sets etc. You might add to the baby doll collection, car collection, or dress up box…

 Dress up was my kids’ favorite form of pretend play.
 They would all play together and have a blast doing it.
 We always added Halloween costumes to their dress up options.
 It is also fun to buy little sets of shoes, dresses, hats, etc. A really fun one is a cape set.
+Dress up was also a huge hit with all of our children for many years.

 Board games only get more fun as the child gets older.
 The four year old is able to play with much patience and understanding.